 On the East Coast, gifts are mailed in advance.
 In the Midwest, gifts are often taken to the reception.
 In South Dakota specifically, gifts are often taken to the church and then moved to the reception.
 Try to do whatever is most convenient for the couple.
 Be prepared to receive gifts up to 30 days before your wedding and up to 60 days after!
 Guests may also send gifts to avoid the hassle of babysitting them at the reception.
 If you plan to go on a honeymoon, line someone up who can check your doorstep for gifts still arriving while you’re gone!

 Accidental duplicates are bound to happen, so it’s thoughtful to include the gift receipt in your card, even if you purchased from the registry.

 Is it okay to ask for cash instead of gifts for my wedding?

 Should I list my gift registry on my invitation?
 Or is that poor etiquette?

 Well, the Midwest has a personality all its own and Hitch thinks….drumroll, please….YES.
 It’s okay.
 Just do it subtly and with tact.
 Here’s an article ALL about that topic!

 Bonus article: Here’s a post on why we love wedding registries.

 It’s truly better to give than to receive; giving a wedding gift can be a real joy!
+Here is another guide for gift giving at weddings!
 We hope this list has helped you out along the way.